How to Reduce and Avoid Common Running Injuries

 “This will ensure that only running shoes with proven benefits can be marketed and sold as therapeutic devices.
 Until this occurs, health professionals will not know whether the distance running shoes they are recommending are beneficial, harmless or harmful.”

-A recent story in the London Daily Mail confirmed what the Australian report suggested in an excerpt from a new book called “Born to Run” by journalist Christopher McDougal.
+A recent story in the London Daily Mail confirmed what the Australian report suggested in an excerpt from a popular book called “Born to Run” by journalist Christopher McDougal.
 That story referenced Dr. Daniel Lieberman, professor of biological anthropology at Harvard University, who offered the startling conclusion that: “A lot of foot and knee injuries currently plaguing us are caused by people running with shoes that actually make our feet weak, cause us to overpronate (ankle rotation) and give us knee problems.”

 To run efficiently, you have to understand your body and how it naturally moves across a surface with as little muscular force as possible.
 The tenants of good running form include running with short strides and a quick cadence, landing lightly on the midfoot/forefoot area (the ball of the foot, but not the toes), and quickly lifting your foot off the ground instead of pushing off with excessive muscle force.
 A slight forward lean and a relaxed arm swing are also key components.